 Most of these take place for several weeks or up to a month, often starting well before the actual Lantern Festival or going for weeks after it.
 To make matters more complicated, the dates are different in every city and the venues may be the same or change every year.

-• New Taipei City Lantern Festival 2025: The Lantern Display for New Taipei City has yet to be announced.
-Last year it was in New Metropolitan Park (新北大都會公園) in Sanchong district (access: Sanchong station on the Taipei MRT).
-Note that the Pingxi Sy Lantern Festival is also in New Taipei City but is a totally different event.
-See my New Taipei City guide.
+- New Taipei City Lantern Festival 2025: Last year, the Lantern Display for New Taipei City was in New Metropolitan Park (新北大都會公園) in Sanchong district (access: Sanchong station on the Taipei MRT, roughly here), from February 20 to March 8.
+Note that the Pingxi Sy Lantern Festival is also in New Taipei City but is a totally different location and event.

-• Hsinchu Lantern Festival 2025: This year’s Hsinchu Lantern Festival location is yet to be announced.
-Last year it was at Dongxingzhen Park (東興圳公園).
+- Hsinchu Lantern Festival 2025: Last year’s Hsinchu Lantern Festival was from Jan.
+26 to Feb 16 at Dongxingzhen Park (東興圳公園).
 See my Hsinchu guide.

-• Taichung Lantern Festival 2025: Taichung’s Lantern display will be held from Feb.
-8 to 23 at Taichung Central Park (中央公園) in Xitun District, not to be confused with Taichung Park in the Taichung city center.
+- Taichung Lantern Festival 2026: Taichung’s 2026 Lantern display is confirmed and will be held from Feb.
+15 to Mar.
+3 at Taichung Central Park (中央公園, here) in Xitun District, not to be confused with Taichung Park in the Taichung city center.
 See my Taichung guide.

-• Tainan Lantern Festival 2025: Tainan will have small events or lanterns set up in several places: Puji Temple Light Display (台南四聯境普濟殿, Jan.
+- Tainan Lantern Festival 2025: Last year, Tainan had several smaller events or lanterns set up in several places: Puji Temple Light Display (台南四聯境普濟殿, Jan.
 24 to Mar.
 1) in the city center, Yuejing Harbor Lantern Show in Yanshui district (台南市鹽水區月津港, Jan.
 18 to Feb.
 16), and Huxingshan Park (虎形山公園, Dec 28 to Feb 16) in Longqi district.
 Tainan also has the Yanshui Fireworks Festival (see below).

-• Kaohsiung Lantern Festival 2025: The Kaohsiung Lantern Festival will take place at Love River Bay (where the Love River meets the sea) from January 25 to February 16.
+- Kaohsiung Lantern Festival 2025: Last year’s Kaohsiung Lantern Festival took place at Love River Bay (where the Love River meets the sea) from January 25 to February 16.
 You can expect lanterns along the Love River and at Glory Pier.
 See more info here.
-The star of Kaohsiung’s Lantern Festival will be Chiikawa, a Japanese cartoon.
-Pier 2 Art Center nearby will also have lit up art installations, too.
+The star of Kaohsiung’s Lantern Festival was Chiikawa, a Japanese cartoon.
+Pier 2 Art Center nearby had lit-up art installations, too.

-Foguangshan Monastery in Kaohsiung will host the Festival of Lights and Peace, with various lanterns and decorations, from Jan.
+Foguangshan Monastery in Kaohsiung hosted the Festival of Lights and Peace, with various lanterns and decorations, from Jan.
 28 to Feb.
 16.

-• Taitung Lantern Festival 2025: Taitung will have a polar-themed Christmas and lantern festival display at Railway Art Village (鐵道藝術村) from Oct.
+- Taitung Lantern Festival 2025: Taitung had a polar-themed Christmas and lantern festival display at Railway Art Village (鐵道藝術村) from Oct.
 25 to Feb.
 16. See more info here.
 Taitung also has the Bombing of Master Dan event on the same night as the Lantern Festival.

-• Hualien Lantern Festival 2025: Hualien’s Lantern event will be held from Jan.
+- Hualien Lantern Festival 2025: Hualien’s Lantern event was held from Jan.
 17 to Feb.
 16 on Hualien Sunrise Avenue (日出香榭大道) here.

 Other Lantern Festival Events in Taiwan